-Mount Joy, PA (MJY)
+Mount Joy, Pennsylvania

-East Henry St. and North Market St.
+East Henry Street and North Market Street Mount Joy, PA 17552

 |Parking Lot Ownership||Church of God of Mount Joy|

 Scotch-Irish settlers were the original pioneers in 1735 in the area now known as Mount Joy.
 They were quickly followed by large groups of German immigrants.
-The Mount Joy Township was established in 1759.
+Mount Joy Township was established in 1759.
 The growth of nearby townships such as Milton Grove and Bellaire helped attract growth to the area, as did the construction of the Lancaster, Elizabethtown, Middletown Turnpike and the Colebrook Valley Railroad.
 The area’s mills also made it a gathering point for farmers and tradesmen, contributing to the evolution of Mount Joy as an established population center.

 Amtrak does not provide ticketing or baggage services at this facility, which is served by an average of 15 daily trains.